 Though all women would love to have a stress free normal pregnancy and delivery, and most pregnancies are normal, yet the same cannot hold true for everyone.
 Not all women experience smooth pregnancies.
 Sometimes they may have to undergo certain complications that doctors refer to as a high-risk pregnancy.
-In medical terms a pregnancy is considered a high-risk when pregnant woman has one or more factors that can give arise to potential complications and could affect the mother, the baby or both.
+In medical terms, a pregnancy is considered a high-risk when a pregnant woman has one or more factors that can give rise to potential complications and could affect the mother, the baby, or both.
 Diabetes is also one such factor which comes under high-risk pregnancies.
-Diabetic pregnancy require a special kind of a care and management by a well-qualified and an experienced specialist to ensure the best outcome for the mother and baby.
+Diabetic pregnancy require a special kind of care and management by a well-qualified and experienced specialist.
+This ensures the best outcome for the mother and baby.
 Find out Top 5 Ways To Control Diabetes During Pregnancy

 Diabetes During Pregnancy